ren1290/whcfc-web-dev/README.md

 - Switch to Your Feature Branch: **git checkout feature/your-feature-name**

+- Fetch the latest changes: **git fetch**

-- Pull the Latest Changes from develop into Your Feature Branch: **git pull origin develop**
+- Pull the latest changes from develop into Your Feature Branch: **git pull origin develop**

 - Add your changes to the staging area: **git add .**